 Figure 1: Alignment options for Table cell content

-Let us explore these options within Alignment group, as marked in Figure 1 above:
+Let us explore these options within the Alignment group in PowerPoint 2011 for Mac, as marked in Figure 1 above:

 Figure 2: Text alignment buttons